SUMMER ACADEMIES

 Our six weeks of summer academies programs are subdivided into three two-week sessions for children completing kindergarten through eighth grade.
 The two-week timeframe is purposefully designed to give students the time necessary to dig deeply into subjects of interest.

-Camps include Jr. Science Searchers; Math Marvels & More; Academy Americana; ECO Academy; Ancient Academy; GRC’s Space & Advanced Space Academy; Novel Engineering; Stop Motion Animation; Animal Academy, and two brand-new camps – Creative Writing Academy and Enviro-Academy.
+Camps include Jr. Science Searchers (including a brand-new section!); Math Marvels & More; Academy Americana; ECO Academy; Ancient Academy; GRC’s Space & Advanced Space Academy; Novel Engineering; Stop Motion Animation; Animal Academy, Creative Writing Academy, Enviro-Academy, and our new Shakespeare Academy!

 Engaged, hands-on learning is emphasized.
-Campers also have P.T. (physical training) with activities that also pull from their curriculum, as well as daily recess.
+Campers also have P.T. (physical training), as well as daily recess.

 Students do not have to be in their schools’ gifted program to participate.
 However, there is an application process, and we look at standardized test scores (or a recent report card) as well as a teacher recommendation.